-- When it has melted into the olive oil, remove from heat.
+- When beeswax has melted into the olive oil, remove from heat.

 - Place water into a blender and turn it on to medium speed.

 - Then, slooooowly add the olive oil/beeswax mixture.
-At first it will look like a huge clumpy mess, but adding the oil slowly will allow it and the water to emulsify into a rich cream.
+At first, it will look like a huge clumpy mess, but adding the oil slowly allows the mixture to emulsify into a rich cream.

 - Add a few drops of essential oil if you like your lotion scented, and store in a sterile glass jar.

 And, if you’re a makeup-wearer, here’s a bonus tip.
 Use a few dabs of unrefined coconut oil to remove eye makeup in a snap.
 Just massage a tiny amount onto your eyelids and eyelashes, and use a warm, wet cloth to wipe it off.
-It’s a really easy, gentle way to remove eye makeup while being really gentle on that sensitive skin around the eyes.
+It’s an easy way to remove eye makeup while being really gentle on that sensitive skin around the eyes.

 Feature image credit: kazmulka / Shutterstock